About Me

 I am a final year Ph.D. student in Computer Science at Brown University in the Intelligent Robot Lab advised by George Konidaris.
 Previously, I got a Bachelor’s degree in Electronic Engineering from Universidad Simon Bolivar, Caracas, Venezuela and a Master’s degree in Computer Science from Politecnico di Milano where I was fortunate to work with Marcello Restelli and Nicola Gatti at the AIRLAB.

-Moreover, in Summer 2021, I interned at Amazon Alexa and worked in the Dialogue Research group with Maryam Fazel-Zarandi on applications of LLMs (Large Language Models) and RL in Task-oriented Dialog Systems.
+During Summer 2021, I interned at Amazon Alexa and worked in the Dialogue Research group with Maryam Fazel-Zarandi using LLMs (Large Language Models) for semantic parsing via SFT (supervised finetuning) and RL in task-oriented dialog systems.

 Contact rrs at brown dot edu — Google Scholar — LinkedIn